vordimous/zilla-docs/src/how-tos/connecting-to-kafka/amazon-msk.md

 SNI adds the domain name to the TLS handshake process so that the Zilla process reaches the right domain name and receives the correct SSL certificate.
 :::

-Your Zilla can now connect to your MSK cluster!
-You can test your configuration by placing it into the `zilla.yaml` of the following Zilla [example](https://github.com/aklivity/zilla-examples/tree/main/http.kafka.cache) and running it as per the instructions.
+To test the above config you can use it to add or replace the necessary bindings in the [http.kafka.sasl.scram example](https://github.com/aklivity/zilla-examples/tree/main/http.kafka.sasl.scram).